gamepro110/t-db3-2324nj/notes/comm/uart report.md

 receiving is fairly similar to sending, but instead of setting a pin we read it at the baudrate that is configured.

 ## design

+during my design i made use of the following dot-framework methods.

+- prototyping (from the workshop method)

 i opted to make the class a template to hard-bake the number of data, parity and stop bits into the constructed implementation, this prevents the user from changing them in runtime.
 a `HardwareTimer` was added because of the need for specific timing and 2 `NucleoPins` were to act as a transmit and receive pin.